section83/MacYTDL/README.md

 ### MacYTDL is free but...

 MacYTDL is a retirement project for me and will always be free.
-But if you use MacYTDL to download files regularly please consider making a donation to the youtube-dl project.
+But if you use MacYTDL to download files please consider making a donation to the youtube-dl project.
 Their donation page is here:

 https://ytdl-org.github.io/youtube-dl/donations.html